dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Wizards

-Wizards study and channel magic by tapping and utilizing the life energy conduits used by deities that allow creatures the use of magic and cast spells.
+Wizards channel magic by studying, tapping on to, and utilizing the life energy conduits used by deities that allow creatures the use of magic and cast spells.
 This allows them to dabble in diverse magic fields, and why they have magic field mastery levels available to them, as it is dependent on where they’ve placed their efforts as they study the arcane.

 ### Magic fields